Europe with Bike – Belgium

 Some years ago we spent some time in Mechelen on a round trip through Flanders and because we’d lost half a day due to a broken spoke, we decided to take a train for 50 km or so.
-We bought tickets for us and the bikes and then waited on the platform for our train.
+We bought tickets for ourselves and the bikes and then waited on the platform for our train.
 We stood roughly at the ideal spot on the platform, i.e. where we expected the middle of the train to arrive.
 The train arrived and when it stopped, a hand appeared out of a door at the head of the train and waved us on.
 We ran up the platform and realised that the entrance was at chest height.
-This is my memory of the event.
 Neither of us are dwarfs but we are vertically challenged.
 The conductor helped us lift the bikes on to the train and we fastened them to the wall.
-There was room for about half a dozen bikes.
+There was room for a few bikes.
 Obviously the space available is dependent on the rolling stock.

 There are small ferries on the Schelde offering transport across the river for cyclists.